MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/HowTo_Animate_Sprite.md

     }
     ```

-    This is handled by AnimatedTexture's **UpdateFrame** method, which takes the elapsed seconds between updates as a parameter.
+    This is handled by AnimatedTexture's **UpdateFrame** method, which takes the elapsed seconds between updates as a parameter, as shown below in the except from the "AnimatedTexture" class.

     ```csharp
     // class AnimatedTexture